alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 }
 names.map(upper) //=> [ 'ALICE', 'BOB', 'CHARLIE', 'CAROL', 'DAVID' ]
 ```

+It's called "map" because in a mathematical sense, it defines a *mapping* from one collection to another

 # Lab: Titleize with Map

 Remember capitalize?
 It capitalizes the first letter of a string and makes the whole rest of the string lowercase.